 - improve efficiencies across all aspects of farm management

 - monitor weather conditions, crop diseases and pests so early action can be taken when threats are more manageable

 - review risk management strategies and develop a business plan; consider the wide range of insurance products available

-For more information on possible funding programs go to the Canadian Agricultural Partnership - Alberta.
+For more information on possible funding programs, see Sustainable Canadian Agricultural Partnership.